gabriela-framework/gabriela/docs/README.md

 ### 1.7.5 On dependency injection

 Dependency injection mechanism works the same way in an HTTP module as in a module executed as a process.
-It also work in *onPreResponse* and *onPostResponse* events.
+It also works in *onPreResponse* and *onPostResponse* events.
 You also have access to *next* and *throwException* to control asynchronous code and handling errors, respectively.